whatwg/sg/Privacy Policy.md

 ## Protection of personal information

-We have appropriate technical and organizational security measures in place to prevent accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access.
+We have appropriate technical and organizational security measures in place to prevent accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure, or access.

 ## Cookies and other technologies

-Our website uses cookies to retain your logged-in state.
+Some parts of our website allow logging in.
+In such cases, our website uses cookies to retain your logged-in state.
 It does not use other tracking technologies and it does not use automated decision-making.

 ## Access to personal information